rahulrai-sudo/automate-instagram-direct-messages-using-python/README.md

  Automate your instagram messages using this bot

 # Usage
- Clone the repository
+ Clone the repository,
- enter your username and password in "instadm.py" and run
+ Enter your username and password in "instadm.py" and run
  ```sh
  python instadm.py
  ```